 23 February 2009

-This Bill would change UK immigration rules so Gurkhas who left the British Army before 1 July 1997 can be granted indefinite leave to remain in the UK.
-It extends the 2004 rule change that already allowed Gurkhas discharged after 1 July 1997 to stay, by removing the pre-1997 cutoff and bringing earlier veterans onto the same pathway.
-If enacted, eligible Gurkhas and their families could settle in Britain.
+This Bill would change UK immigration rules to allow Gurkhas who left the British Army before 1 July 1997 to be granted indefinite leave to enter and remain in the UK.
+It builds on a 2004 rule that already lets Gurkhas discharged after 1 July 1997 with at least four years’ service stay in the UK, by extending ILR eligibility to pre-1997 Gurkhas.

 Generated 21 February 2026